rpunkfu/emojiz/README.md

 ![Cat doesn't believe it!](http://i.imgur.com/zqAifaU.png)

-# Grab all of your favorite emojis, in multiple variants!
+# Grab all of your beloved emojis, in multiple variants!

 :tada: That's right! :tada: More emojiz than you can possibly even handle.
 I don't ask you how you use them, just grab a json with desired emoji pack and have some fun kid! :zap: